 The Administrative Appeals Office (AAO)

-Ron Rosenberg is the Chief, Administrative Appeals Office.
+Barbara Q. Velarde is the chief of the Administrative Appeals Office.

 What We Do

-Petitioners and applicants for certain categories of immigration benefits may appeal a negative decision to the AAO.
+Petitioners and applicants for certain categories of immigration benefits may appeal an unfavorable decision to the Administrative Appeals Office (AAO).
 We conduct administrative review of those appeals to ensure consistency and accuracy in the interpretation of immigration law and policy.
-We generally issue “non-precedent” decisions, which apply existing law and policy to the facts of a given case.
-After review by the Attorney General, we may also issue “precedent” decisions to provide clear and uniform guidance to adjudicators and the public on the proper interpretation of law and policy.
+We generally issue our appellate decisions as non-precedent decisions, which apply existing law and policy to the facts of a given case.
+After review by the Attorney General, we may also issue precedent decisions to provide guidance to adjudicators and the public on the proper interpretation and administration of immigration law and policy.

-Under authority that the Secretary of the Department of Homeland Security (DHS) has delegated to USCIS, we exercise appellate jurisdiction over approximately 50 different immigration case types.
+Under authority that the Secretary of Homeland Security has delegated to USCIS, we exercise appellate jurisdiction over approximately 50 different immigration case types filed with USCIS offices, as well as certain U.S. Immigration and Customs Enforcement (ICE) determinations.
 Not every type of denied immigration benefit request may be appealed, and some appeals fall under the jurisdiction of the Board of Immigration Appeals (BIA), part of the U.S. Department of Justice.
 Our jurisdiction is listed by both subject matter and form number and includes the following categories:

 - Most employment-based immigrant and nonimmigrant visa petitions (Forms I-129 and I-140);